DeBusk College of Osteopathic Medicine

 MS General Policies and Standards

-Students must earn and maintain a cumulative grade point average (cumGPA) of 2.85 or more.
-Failing to reach this standard will result in academic probation.
+Students must earn and maintain a cumulative grade point average (cumGPA) of 3.0 or more.
+Failing to reach this standard will result in academic probation and financial aid warning.
 Successful completion of the degree program requires a 3.0 GPA.
-For students in the Life Science Research major, the supervisory committee will review the academic record on a semester-by-semester basis.
-The supervisory committee also will review thesis project progress each semester.
-The supervisory committee has the authority to recommend removal of the student from the program.
 The MS Program Director will provide official notification in such cases.

 Change of Major